Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ##### Major version

 Currently, only 0 is defined.
-It may be changed if there is a change in the structure of each chunk that makes up the PNA.
+It may be changed if there is a change in the structure of each chunk that makes up PNA.

 ##### Minor version

 Currently, only 0 is defined.
-It may be changed when there is a change in the type of chunks that make up the PNA.
+It may be changed when there is a change in the type of chunks that make up PNA.

 ##### General purpose bit flag